libo-yueling/Re-Resformer/README.md

 └── CITATION.cff, LICENSE, .gitignore
 ```
 # Dataset description
-The test set data is confidential, so this project only uploads the training set and validation set,
+The test dataset  is confidential, so this project only uploads the training set and validation set,
 and the data in the test set file in the project is data of the validation set.

 # Dataset structure